nii-yamagishilab/AntiDeepfake/README.md

 The AntiDeepfake project provides a series of powerful foundation models post-trained for deepfake detection.
 The AntiDeepfake model can be used for feature extraction for deepfake detection in a zero-shot manner, or it may be further fine-tuned and optimized for a specific database or deepfake-related task.

-This table below summarizes performance across multiple evaluation datasets, along with their sizes, to help guide your selection.
+This table below summarizes performance across multiple evaluation datasets, along with model sizes, to help guide your selection.

 For more technical details and analysis, please refer to our paper [Post-training for Deepfake Speech Detection](paper-link).